SeitaBV/timely-beliefs/README.md

 ## The data model

-The example BeliefsDataFrame in our tests module demonstrates the basic timely-beliefs data model:
+The example BeliefsDataFrame in our examples module demonstrates the basic timely-beliefs data model:

     >>> import timely_beliefs
     >>> df = timely_beliefs.examples.example_df